 - Useful data extractor: extract useful data (like dates, prices, phones, links and more) from text.

 - Boilerplate Extractor: extract relevant text from HTML, it also removes boilerplate.

-Check out and explore the public modules here.
-New public modules will be continuously added and improved by the MonkeyLearn team.
+Check out and explore the public models here.
+New public models will be continuously added and improved by the MonkeyLearn team.